newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-trade-name.md

 If you would like to use a consumer facing business name, other than your personal name, you can register a trade name with your county clerk.

-To complete this task, you must have:
+To complete this application, you must have:
 - Desired trade name

 After you complete this task, you will have: